Timeline of the COVID-19 pandemic in the United States (2020): March 6

 The President signed an $8.3 billion bill providing $7.76 billion to federal, state, and local agencies for combating the coronavirus, and authorizing an additional $500 million in waivers for Medicare telehealth restrictions.

 March 7

-Virginia, Kansas, Missouri, and Washington, D.C. announces its first cases.
+Virginia, Kansas, Missouri, and Washington, D.C. announce their first cases.
 A new death is reported for March 7 in Washington.
 This brings the total confirmed U.S. deaths due to coronavirus to 19, 16 in Washington, 1 in California, and 2 in Florida.
 In Pennsylvania, Governor Tom Wolf announces two new positive cases in Montgomery County; both cases are related to travel within the United States.

 March 8

 Iowa and Vermont report their first cases of infection with the coronavirus.
 Three new deaths were reported in Washington.
 This brought the total confirmed U.S. deaths due to coronavirus to 22: 19 in Washington, 1 in California, and 2 in Florida.